jbock-java/jbock/README.md

 }
 ````

-The presence of this annotated class
+The mere presence of this annotated class
 triggers the code generation at compile time.
 A derived class `MyArguments_Parser`
 will be generated, which